danielatrivella/NP3_MS_Workflow/README.md

 - NEW features:

   - (1.3.1) The command **gnps_result** had its behaviour modified to only accept identifications from the clean MGF to join to the clean table (which also works for the join_jobs results).
+The older behavior could lead to wrong joins when using a join\_jobs result.
 For identifications from GNPS2, only the top 1 result is used.
 The GNPS identifications result of the test suite were updated.
     - In the chemical report, the PCA plot for the UNPDxGNPS data now uses the default style and labels naming.
 In the chemical statistics table, added the number of [M+H]⁺ with beds included, which is equal to the number of nodes of the SSMN protonated.
   - (1.3.0) A new command called **pca_plot** was implemented to create a PCA using the NP³ reference chemical space (UNPD+DrugBank+Allosteric datasets).
 The NP³ and other external tables may be used to create a new PCA in the NP³ chemical space.
       - Now the PCA creation in the final reports procedure removes any blanks or beds before plotting; and also creates a PCA plot with only the putative protonated m/z.